Department for Education – Procurement at DfE

 - confirm you are compliant with IR35 tax legislation

-See the ECSC Contracts Finder notice for the following documents with additional information:
+Go to the ECSC Contracts Finder notice where you will find the following documents with additional information:

 - invitation to participate